Hair Color Ideas and Inspiration

 When we were children, every toy, sweater, and birthday cake was a particularly bright shade of pastel pink.
 Now that we’re grown ladies, it’s time to make a return to the vibrant color with bubblegum-tinted hair.

-Luckily for those of us who hate scheduling hair appointments, there are a few pastel hair colors that look better faded out than brilliant.
+For those of us who’ve never met a hair color we couldn’t accidentally destroy, there are a few pastel hair colors that look better faded out than brilliant.
 Dark pink is one of these unicorn shades, developing hues of dusty mauve as it lightens.

-This is a shade made for women of medium and dark skin tones, especially because the deep undertones complement the skin’s pigment nicely.
+This is a shade made for women of medium and dark skin tones, mainly because the deep undertones complement the skin’s pigment nicely.

 If you’re committed to giving rose gold a try, you’re in luck: The color is stunning on all skin tones.
 Don’t be afraid to flex a little.